MapColonies/discrete-agent-old/README.md

     - `Resolution` - the resolution of the discrete in meters/pixel.
     - `EP90` - accuracy of the discrete layer.
     - `Rms` - tolerance % (nullable).
+    - `sensors` - layer sensors list, single is the type of the sensor used to create the discrete layer part.
     - `Scale` - scale of discrete (nullable).

 ### Discrete Agent configurations: